xdeama/personal-site-hugo/hugo/content/en/consulting/projects/vehicle-product-data-management.md

 business-areas:
   - "Automotive"
 ---
-As a working student, I initiated a project to enable product data management in vehicle development in the in-house inventory software jEDWIN.
-So far product data was managed and exchanged with customers and suppliers in spreadsheets.
-However, since product data represents a graph rather than a tree structure, this approach had significant difficulties with data duplication.
+As a working student, I initiated a project to enable product data management in vehicle development within the in-house inventory software jEDWIN.
+The existing approach of managing and exchanging product data in spreadsheets caused significant data inconsistencies, since product data represents a graph rather than a tree structure.

-I developed a concept and a prototype, tested it with a vehicle development team, and dedicated my bachelor's thesis to the topic.
+I developed a concept and a prototype, validated it with a vehicle development team, and dedicated my bachelor's thesis to the subject.